 For grades 4 and 5 phimosis, as well as cases involving complications like BXO, surgical solutions become crucial.
 Some options include:

 - Circumcision: This standard procedure involves removing the foreskin entirely.
 It's particularly recommended for adults with recurrent fungal infections, diabetes-related issues, or severe BXO phimosis.
+There are different methods of circumcision

 - Alternative Surgical Procedures: Options like preputioplasty, frenuloplasty, and partial circumcision offer alternatives to full circumcision.
 These procedures can be discussed with urologists at specialized clinics.